Mitsubishi A6M Zero: A6M1, Type 0 Prototypes

-The first two A6M1 prototypes were completed in March 1939, powered by the 580 kW Mitsubishi Zuisei 13 engine with a two-blade propeller.
+In March 1939, the first two A6M1 prototypes were completed, powered by the 580 kW Mitsubishi Zuisei 13 engine with a two-blade propeller.
 It first flew on 1 April, and passed testing within a remarkably short period.
 By September, it had already been accepted for Navy testing as the A6M1 Type 0 Carrier Fighter, with the only notable change being a switch to a three-bladed propeller to cure a vibration problem.

 A6M2a Type 0 Model 11

 While the Navy was testing the first two prototypes, they suggested that the third be fitted with the 700 kW Nakajima Sakae 12 engine instead.
 Mitsubishi had its own engine of this class in the form of the Kinsei, so they were somewhat reluctant to use the Sakae.
 Nevertheless, when the first A6M2 was completed in January 1940, the Sakae's extra power pushed the performance of the Zero well past the original specifications.

 The new version was so promising that the Navy had 15 built and shipped to China before they had completed testing.
-They arrived in Manchuria in July 1940, and first saw combat over Chungking in August.
+They arrived in Manchuria in July 1940, and first saw combat over Chongqing in August.
 There they proved to be completely untouchable by the Polikarpov I-16s and I-153s that had been such a problem for the A5Ms when in service.
 In one encounter, 13 Zeros shot down 27 I-15s and I-16s in under three minutes without loss.

 After hearing of these reports, the Navy immediately ordered the A6M2 into production as the Type 0 Carrier Fighter, Model 11.
 Reports of the Zero's performance slowly filtered back to the US.
-They by most US military officials, who thought it impossible for the Japanese to build such an aircraft.
+They were met with scepticism by most US military officials, who thought it impossible for the Japanese to build such an aircraft.

 A6M2b Type 0 Model 21

 After the delivery of the 65th aircraft, a further change was worked into the production lines, which introduced folding wingtips to allow them to fit on aircraft carriers.
 The resulting Model 21 would become one of the most produced versions early in the war.
 A feature was the improved range with 520 L wing tank and 320 L drop tank.

 When the lines switched to updated models, 740 Model 21s had been completed by Mitsubishi, and another 800 by Nakajima.
-Two other versions of the Model 21 were built in small numbers, the Nakajima-built A6M2-N "Rufe" floatplane (based on the Model 11 with a slightly modified tail), and the A6M2-K two-seat trainer of which a total of 508 were built by Hitachi and the Sasebo Naval Air Arsenal.
+Two other versions of the Model 21 were built in small numbers, the Nakajima-built A6M2-N "Rufe" floatplane (based on the Model 11 with a slightly modified tail), and the A6M2-K two-seat trainer, of which a total of 508 were built by Hitachi and the Sasebo Naval Air Arsenal.